-Its true that that a window is essential for an outside view and it provides lighting that reduces the need of artificial lighting.
+It’s true that a window is essential for an outside view and it provides lighting that reduces the need for artificial lighting.
 But when the amount of daylight is increasing it also means more power for cooling to make the room comfortable.

-A solution for this dilemma is the application of window tinting film.
+A solution to this dilemma is the application of window tinting film.
 Window film is very easy to use and applied inside section of a window.
 It absorbs and reflects the solar heat.
-In the process it reduces the need of cooling and also helps to maintain a comfortable temperature.
+In the process, it reduces the need for cooling and also helps to maintain a comfortable temperature.